Information for term Spanish Language & Chilean Culture

 ActivitiesClick to Open

-The program fee also includes two day trips and one multiday excursion along with other study abroad students hosted by CIEE staff per semester, so you’ll get the chance to take in the diverse sights and sounds of several Chilean hot spots.
+-The program fee also includes two day trips and one multiday excursion along with other study abroad students hosted by CIEE staff per semester, so you’ll get the chance to take in the diverse sights and sounds of several Chilean hot spots.
 Trips and excursions may vary, but examples of past excursions include:

 What People are Saying